chaoss/augur/docs/source/quick-start.rst

 	python -m pip install --upgrade pip
 	make install-dev {Follow prompts.
 You will need database credentials, a file location for cloned repositories, a GitHub Token, and a GitLab token.}

-- Seven sample repositories are loaded by default.
-You can delete them if you want to use your own repositories by deleting the records from the `repo` table first, then deleting the records from the `repo_groups` table.
+- Seven sample repositories will load by default.
+You can delete them if you want to use your own repositories by deleting records from the `repo` table first, then deleting the records from the `repo_groups` table.

 .. code-block:: bash